24 April 2026

 Money Market Funds

-What Happens Next: Will CBK Cut Again?
+What Happens Next: Will the CBK Cut Again?

-Action Plan: What to Do With Your Money Right Now
+Your Action Plan: What to Do With Your Money Right Now

 Frequently Asked Questions

 Will bank loan rates come down further after the CBK pause?
-Possibly, but slowly.
-Banks have structural reasons to maintain spreads.
-The RBCPM framework creates more pressure for risk-based pricing, but don’t expect dramatic cuts in lending rates in the near term.
+Possibly, but slowly and not dramatically.
+Banks have structural reasons to maintain spreads above the CBR, and the RBCPM framework creates pressure for risk-based pricing rather than uniform rate cuts.
+Do not expect your lending rate to fall significantly without direct negotiation.

 The Bottom Line